 Contacting support was an adventure.
 The “email us” button on their site does not work, but reading the bottom of the page produced a support email I contacted with a simple question.
 I immediately received an automated email with the support hours, and the next day they sent a good, explanatory reply.

 As you can see, the email was sent 18 minutes after support opened for the day, so I’d say they definitely lived up to solve all issues within 48 hours, even if their contact link is broken.

 VideoScribe offers a clean interface for creating high-quality whiteboard videos, starting at $12/mo/year.
 You can read our VideoScribe review, or visit the VideoScribe website.
 I personally believe that VideoScribe offers a much more full-featured program at a cheaper price.

 Easy Sketch Pro (Mac & Windows)

 Easy Sketch Pro includes more business marketing features like branding, interactivity, and analytics, despite the amateur look of their program.
 Pricing starts at $37 for branded videos and $67 to add your own logo.

 Explaindio (Mac & Windows)

-With the increasing popularity of whiteboard videos, you're probably going want to try your hand at creating one sooner or later, whether you're an individual or a company employee.
+With the increasing popularity of whiteboard videos, you’re probably going to want to try your hand at creating one sooner or later, whether you’re an individual or a company employee.
 Doodly will get you to the finish line with a great character library and plenty of props to assist you along the way.
 The software does have a few flaws, but due to the lack of material available online related to it, Doodly appears to be a relative newcomer to the animation scene.
 This means it will likely see some upgrades in the future to help it match up with competing programs.